storesafe/cordova-sqlite-storage/README.md

 There are two options to open a database:
 - Recommended: `var db = window.sqlitePlugin.openDatabase({name: "my.db", location: 1});`
+  - **WARNING:** The `name:` parameter must be given a string otherwise the behavior is unpredictable.
 - Classical: `var db = window.sqlitePlugin.openDatabase("myDatabase.db", "1.0", "Demo", -1);`

 The new `location` option is used to select the database subdirectory location (iOS *only*) with the following choices: